reflectivity/reflectivity.github.io/information/FAQ.md

 * ###  What does reflectivity tell you?

 We are glad you asked!
-Please check out [our introduction and tutorial about the technique](https://www.reflectometry.org/information/learning).
+Please check out [our introduction and tutorial about the technique](https://www.reflectometry.org/information/learning) for an in-depth tutorial on what can be extracted, and how.
+Briefly, the information which can be extracted from specular reflectivity is the scattering length density (average atomic scattering length multiplied by the material density) as a function of distance perpendicular to the film surface.
 Note that the same principles apply for both x-rays and neutrons.

+* ###  What should my sample look like?

+For most reflectivity experiements to be sucessful, several factors should be considered, including the surface area, surface roughness and overall flatness.
+The requirements for each of these will vary by technique, for example x-ray reflectometers can in general measure smaller surface areas than neutron reflectometers since they have a higher flux.
+A comprehensive list for neutrons is detailed [here](https://www.isis.stfc.ac.uk/Pages/Polref-Sample-design-and-preparation.aspx), but in general, reflectoemetry is limited to film thicknesses below ~400 nm (ideally much below), above 0.5 nm, and with surface roughnesses less than 5 nm.
+These are rough guidelines and are neither necessary nor sufficient.

 * ###  Should I use x-rays, neutrons or both?